No Scrubs: Synopsis

-The video features the women in three different colored space-suits: white, black, silver, and Left Eye in blue.
+The video features the women in four different colored space-suits: white, black, silver, and Left Eye in blue.
 When there are shots of the women together they have two different outfits: black and silver.
 T-Boz's hair is fuchsia in the video.
 It includes a dance sequence where the women dance in front of the "TLC" logo, and also features several scenes of Chilli on a swing.
 As Left Eye's rap begins, she is positioned in a garage wearing white clothes, and practicing martial arts in a futuristic blue outfit in a separate scene.
 She is filmed by a drone as she continues rapping; "Can't forget the focus on the picture in front of me/You as clear as DVD on digital TV screens."
 The final scene shows TLC fighting each other, while also dancing and having fun.

 Reception

 The futuristic music video allowed TLC to win the MTV Video Music Award for Best Group Video at the 1999 MTV Video Music Awards over all-male nominees such as the Backstreet Boys and NSYNC.
 Writing for Stereogum in 2019, Nate Patrin compared the video's CGI space backgrounds to the Y2K problem, and described it as a message sent from an unreachable future because of a "class struggle that [had not] yet invaded the popular imagination".